Pet Lovers Getaway

 If you ever get hungry in Fort Wayne, there are quite a few restaurants that accommodate pets in their outdoor seating areas.
 The Dash-In on S. Calhoun Street has tables on their patio, which allows you to enjoy a nice pint or meal while your pet lays at your feet, exhausted from the day's adventure!
-Fort Wayne's own Mad Anthony's Brewing Company also has a very large and accepting patio area and will even provide water for your parched pooch while you enjoy some of their handcrafted, locally brewed beers and food.
+Fort Wayne's own Mad Anthony's Brewing Company and Trubble Brewing also have very large and accepting patio areas and will even provide water for your parched pooch while you enjoy some of their handcrafted, locally brewed beers and food.

 Depending on how sea-worthy your pet is, Fort Wayne Outfitters offers canoe and kayak rides down the St. Mary's river.
 If your dog is comfortable around water and isn't too fidgety, they are welcome to sit in the canoe while you paddle down the river.
 The rivers here in Fort Wayne are a great way to see the natural beauty of the river banks even amidst the hustle and bustle of the busy city around you.
 It offers a nice, quiet escape and after only a few minutes, you forget that you are in the middle of Indiana's second largest city!